-Sources: National Center for Health Statistics 2020,14 National Cancer Institute 2020.15
+Sources: National Center for Health Statistics 2020, 14 National Cancer Institute 2020.
+15

 Rates of current smoking and successful smoking cessation also vary considerably by cancer site.
-As expected, smoking prevalence is higher among people diagnosed with tobacco-related cancers compared with those with non-tobacco-related cancers.^{16,17} Regarding cessation outcomes, an analysis of 2009 Behavioral Risk Factor Surveillance System survey data found that 27% of survivors with a tobacco-related cancer smoked, compared with 16% of survivors with non-tobacco-related cancer smoked, compared with 16% of survivors with non-tobacco-related cancer smoked, compared with 16% of survivors with non-tobacco-related cancer tend to have high nicotine dependence, suggesting a need for more intensive intervention in this population.^{2,18,19}
+As expected, smoking prevalence is higher among people diagnosed with tobacco-related cancers compared with those with non-tobacco-related cancers.
+Regarding cessation outcomes, an analysis of 2009 Behavioral Risk Factor Surveillance System survey data found that 27% of survivors with a tobacco-related cancer smoked, compared with 16% of survivors with non-tobacco-related cancers and 18% of people with no history of cancer.
+In general, people who smoke who are diagnosed with cancer tend to have high nicotine dependence, suggesting a need for more intensive intervention in this population.
+Page 2,18,19